5ec1cff/TrickyStore/README.md

 ## Support TEE broken devices

-TrickyStore will hack leaf certificate by default.
-On TEE broken devices, this will not work because we can't retrieve leaf certificate from TEE.
-You can add a `!` after package name to enable certificate generate support for this package.
+Tricky Store will hack the leaf certificate by default.
+On TEE broken devices, this will not work because we can't retrieve the leaf certificate from TEE.
+You can add a `!` after a package name to enable generate certificate support for this package.

 For example: